Alireza-epr/leafSense/docs/tech/decisions.md

 ### Temporal Parameters

-- `startDate`: start of the selected date range
+- `startdate`: start of the selected date range
-- `endDate`: end of the selected date range
+- `enddate`: end of the selected date range

 **Format**:
 ```